 The hardest part of using VLOOKUP is understanding exactly what it’s for.
 So let’s see if we can get that clear first:

 VLOOKUP retrieves information from a database/list based on a supplied instance of the unique identifier.

-Put another way, if you put the VLOOKUP function into a cell and pass it one of the unique identifiers from your database, it will return you one of the pieces of information associated with that unique identifier.
-In the example above, you would pass VLOOKUP an item code, and it would return to you either the corresponding item’s description, its price, or its availability (its “In stock” quantity).
+In the example above, you would insert the VLOOKUP function into another spreadsheet with an item code, and it would return to you either the corresponding item’s description, its price, or its availability (its “In stock” quantity) as described in your original list.
 Which of these pieces of information will it pass you back?
 Well, you get to decide this when you’re creating the formula.

 If all you need is one piece of information from the database, it would be a lot of trouble to go to to construct a formula with a VLOOKUP function in it.
 Typically you would use this sort of functionality in a reusable spreadsheet, such as a template.
 Each time someone enters a valid item code, the system would retrieve all the necessary information about the corresponding item.

 Let’s create an example of this: An Invoice Template that we can reuse over and over in our fictitious company.